mir-group/nequip/README.md

 $ pip install -U git+https://github.com/Linux-cpp-lisp/pytorch_ema
 ```

 * We use [Weights&Biases](https://wandb.ai) to keep track of experiments.
-This is not a strict requirement, you can use our software without this, but it may make your life easier.
+This is not a strict requirement, you can use the package without this, but it may make your life easier.
 If you want to use it, create an account [here](https://wandb.ai) and install it:

 ```
 pip install wandb